 - What is the outlook for my condition?

 Be sure to ask all the questions you have about your condition.

 What to expect from your doctor

-- Have you had repeated infections, such as pneumonia, sinusitis, bladder or kidney infections, skin infections, or shingles?
+- Do you keep getting infections, such as pneumonia, sinusitis, bladder or kidney infections, skin infections, or shingles?

-- Have you noticed any changes in your bowel habits?
+- Have you noticed changes in your bowel habits?

-- Do you have any family history of plasma disorders such as MGUS?
+- Do you have a family history of plasma disorders such as MGUS?

 - Do you have a history of blood clots?